 When it comes to weight loss, I personally think it’s better to keep the intensity low and focus on the duration.
 That’s why I strongly encourage doing more low-impact rides.

-Not only do they help to enhanced athletic performance, but also improve aerobic capacity.
+Not only do they help to enhance athletic performance, but also improve aerobic capacity.

-Sometimes it’s better to scale down and not worry about being number 1 or burn the most calories.
+Sometimes it’s better to scale down and not worry about being number 1 or burning the most calories.